PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution.md

 [Whonix](https://www.whonix.org/) is a distribution focused on anonymity based on [Kicksecure](https://www.whonix.org/wiki/Kicksecure).
 It is meant to run as two virtual machines: a “Workstation” and a Tor “Gateway.”
 All communications from the Workstation must go through the Tor gateway.
 This means that even if the Workstation is compromised by malware of some kind, the true IP address remains hidden.
 It is currently the best solution that I know of if your threat model requires anonymity.

-Some of its features include Tor Stream Isolation, [keystroke anonymization](https://www.whonix.org/wiki/Keystroke_Deanonymization#Kloak), [boot clock ranomization](https://www.kicksecure.com/wiki/Boot_Clock_Randomization), [encrypted swap](https://github.com/Whonix/swap-file-creator), hardened boot parameters, hardened kernel settings, and a [hardened memory allocator](https://www.kicksecure.com/wiki/Hardened_Malloc).
+Some of its features include Tor Stream Isolation, [keystroke anonymization](https://www.whonix.org/wiki/Keystroke_Deanonymization#Kloak), [boot clock randomization](https://www.kicksecure.com/wiki/Boot_Clock_Randomization), [encrypted swap](https://github.com/Whonix/swap-file-creator), hardened boot parameters, and hardened kernel settings.
 One downside of Whonix is that it still inherits outdated packages with lots of downstream patching from Debian.

 Future versions of Whonix will likely include [full system AppArmor policies](https://github.com/Whonix/apparmor-profile-everything) and a [sandbox app launcher](https://www.whonix.org/wiki/Sandbox-app-launcher) to fully confine all processes on the system.